BuilderIO/builder/plugins/bynder-example/README.md

 # Example Bynder Plugin for Builder.io

+Integrates Bynder's Universal Compact View with Builder as a custom input, using the `SingleSelectFile` mode, which provides asset translations and DAT.
+It only covers the asset selection workflow, however, and does not provide example components that consume that value (see below)

 ## Notes
 This is a starting point, not a complete integration.
-* The current output is the full Bynder file information object.
+* The current output is the full Bynder file information object, the response from the CompactView's `onSuccess()` function.
 This may or may not meet your needs.
 * The plugin's main setup is configured in the `plugin.ts` file.
 * UI elements that handle loading the Bynder-provided Universal Compact View asset selector, and rendering the result as a preview in the `ui.tsx` file.
 * Simple utils in `utils.ts`, largely CONSTS for consistency between files.